mfpjayb/maf.js-docs/component.md

 ## Conditional rendering

 Conditional rendering is used to conditionally render an element in the dom.
-It uses the `view:if` directtive which removes an element from the dom if the value is a falsy and append the element if otherwise.
+It uses the `view:if` directive which removes an element from the dom if the value is a falsy and append the element if otherwise.

 Here's an example on how to use conditional rendering: